History of Keira Knightley in Timeline

 2011: Starred in A Dangerous Method

-In 2011, Keira Knightley starred in the period film A Dangerous Method.
+In 2011, Keira Knightley starred in A Dangerous Method, another period film.

 Loading Video...

-2012: Starring in Seeking a Friend for the End of the World and Anna Karenina
+2012: Stars in Seeking a Friend for the End of the World and Anna Karenina

-In 2012, Keira Knightley co-starred in the comedy-drama "Seeking a Friend for the End of the World".
-Later in 2012, she reunited with director Joe Wright for "Anna Karenina", where she played the title character.
-Her performance in "Anna Karenina" was positively received.
+In 2012, Keira Knightley co-starred in the comedy-drama "Seeking a Friend for the End of the World" and reunited with director Joe Wright for "Anna Karenina", in which she played the title character.
+While "Seeking a Friend for the End of the World" was not critically successful, Knightley received positive reviews for her role in "Anna Karenina".

 Loading Video...